HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/getting-started.md

   display_name: heasoft
   language: python
   name: heasoft
+file_format: mystnb
+mystnb:
+  execution_allow_errors: true
 ---

 # Getting Started with HEASoftpy

 ## Learning Goals
-This tutorial provides a quick-start guide to using `heasoftpy`, the python wrapper the high energy software HEASoft.
+This tutorial provides a quick-start guide to using `heasoftpy`, the Python wrapper of the high-energy astrophysics software HEASoft.

 By the end of this tutorial, you will: